lackoftalentt/virtuism/README.md

 - **TypeScript**: For strong typing and ensuring code reliability.
 - **React Router**: For implementing seamless navigation between pages.
 - **Firebase**: Used to handle comments under movies.
 - **TMDB API**: To fetch and display real-time data about movies and TV shows.
-- **CSS Modules**: To create modular, maintainable, and scoped styles.
 - **React Toastify**: For beautiful and responsive notifications.

 ---